Get

 This is a relatively new brand.
 However, it has made quite a stir due to its unique litter.

 Though it is a subscription, there are not many customization options.
 If you have multiple cats, they will send you more litter.
 However, there is no multi-cat formula or anything of that sort.
-Everyone is sent the same litter.
+Everyone is sent the same litter, and if you have multiple cats using the same litter box, then you will need to do some deeper investigation if you notice any color change.

-Every month, you will receive a specific amount of litter to your door.
-You use this to change your litter boxes.
-You don’t have to worry about running to the store when you’re out of the litter, but you’re also stuck in a subscription.
+Every month, you will receive a specific amount of litter.
+You do not have to worry about running to the store when you’re out of litter, but you’re also committed to a subscription.

 pretty litter